kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 Start by [registering you GitHub repository](https://gatsbyjs.com/dashboard/sites/create).

-Use the **I already have a Gatsby sit** flow to manually integrate your site.
+Use the **I already have a Gatsby site** flow to manually integrate your site.

 ![Add my own site](./assets/import-flow-start.png)